 Ian Tenney

-I am a Staff Research Scientist on the People + AI Research (PAIR) team in Google Research.
+I am a Staff Research Scientist on the People + AI Research (PAIR) team at Google DeepMind.
 My group focuses on interpretability for large langauge models (LLMs), including visualization tools, attribution methods, and intrinsic analysis (a.k.a.
 BERTology) of model representations.
+Through these, we aim to answer questions like:

-I am a co-creator and TL of the Learning Interpretability Tool (LIT).
+Among other things, I am a co-creator of the Learning Interpretability Tool (LIT) and author of BERT Rediscovers the Classical NLP Pipeline.

 Previously, I’ve taught an NLP course at UC Berkeley School of Information.
 In a past life I was a physicist, studying ultrafast molecular and optical physics in the lab of Philip H. Bucksbaum at Stanford / SLAC.